Pappy Boyington: Publicity

-While paintings and publicity photographs often show Boyington with aircraft number 86 "LuluBelle" covered in victory flags, he had not flown this in combat.
+While paintings and publicity photographs often show Boyington with aircraft number 86 LuluBelle covered in victory flags, he had not flown this in combat.
 In fact, he rarely flew the same aircraft more than a few times.
 Reportedly, he would choose the F4U in the worst shape, so that none of his pilots would be afraid to fly their own aircraft.
 A publicity photo taken of Boyington in F4U-1A Corsair number 86 was taken at Espiritu Santo (code named BUTTON), in the New Hebrides on 26 November 1943.
 It was taken while VMA-214 was on leave between their first and second combat tours with Boyington as the commanding officer.
-Though Boyington claimed after the war that the name of the plane was "LuluBelle", according to Bruce Gamble's analysis, it was most likely called "LucyBelle".
+Though Boyington claimed after the war that the name of the plane was LuluBelle, according to Bruce Gamble's analysis, it was most likely called LucyBelle.

-Boyington was part of the 1981 Black Sheep reunion in Washington, D.C., hosted by the Smithsonian Institution's National Air and Space Museum.
+Boyington was part of the 1981 Black Sheep reunion in Washington, DC, hosted by the Smithsonian Institution's National Air and Space Museum.
 Reunion planning was initiated by Boyington's namesake Gregory Tucker, son of Black Sheep pilot Burney Tucker.
 The reunion was scheduled to coincide with the dedication of a restored F4U-1 Corsair exhibit.
-The dedication program was attended by eighteen Black Sheep veterans, museum dignitaries, and astronaut Michael Collins representing the Ling-Temco-Vought company (successor to Corsair manufacturer Vought).
+The dedication program was attended by 18 Black Sheep veterans, museum dignitaries, and astronaut Michael Collins representing the Ling-Temco-Vought Company (successor to Corsair manufacturer Vought).
 The program included a banquet recognizing all of the Black Sheep veterans.
 At the request of museum personnel, Boyington climbed into the cockpit for pictures, confirmed the accuracy of the cockpit restoration, and answered a question from a young fan: "Yeah, I could fly it today, if it was airworthy."
 He autographed the Corsair with a marker pen in one of the landing gear wells, saying, in effect, that it was a Corsair in the best condition he had ever seen.
-The Corsair hangs from the ceiling at the museum's Dulles Airport Annex.
+The Corsair hangs from the ceiling at the museum's Steven F. Udvar-Hazy Center near Dulles Airport in Chantilly, Virginia.

 In 1957, he appeared as a guest contestant on the television panel show To Tell the Truth.
 In 1976, Boyington appeared on NBC's The Today Show with actor Robert Conrad and was interviewed about the drama Baa Baa Black Sheep.